flyingkeyboard/fswdnd/readme.md

 ### Design

-This program is compose of the main program and three functions.
+This program is compose of the main program and three functions:

-**main**

 The main program connects to the database, get the cursor object from the connection object.
-Call each of the three functions in sequence.

-**get_three_most_popular_articles function**
-**get_most_popular_author function**
-**get_days_with_onepc_failed function**

-**
-On each function call the main program passes the cursor object to the function.
+Call each of the three functions in sequence by passing in the cursor object to the function.

-The function executes the embedded SQL statement using the execute() function from the curson object. display the result.
+When each function is called, it calls the execute function in the cursor object to run the supplied SQL statement.
+Once the query result is received, it loops through the result and display the output using the approriate string formatter for all columns.

 ### How to run the log analysis process

+**Running the script**

 To run this script and pipe results to the output.txt

 Two ways:

-python log_analysis.py > output.txt
+python3 log_analysis.py > output.txt

 or